 Seattle resident Molly Hashimoto's paintings have been published as notecards, holiday cards, calendars and gift books by Pomegranate Communications.
 Pomegranate paired her paintings with quotations from John Muir for the calendar: Nature's Peace, published in 2012, 2013, 2014 and 2015.
-In 2015 and 2016, Pomegranate published another calendar that features her bird prints and another is forthcoming for 2017.
+In 2015 and 2016, Pomegranate published another calendar that features her bird prints and another is available for 2017.
 Her work has been exhibited at the White Bird Gallery in Cannon Beach, Oregon, the Michael Pierce Gallery in Seattle and the Whatcom Museum of Art in Bellingham, Washington.
 In 2004, her painting Lewis and Clark Trail: Missouri River won First Prize in the Shoreline Arts Festival, Seattle, Washington.
 In 2004, her paintings were on exhibit in St. Charles, Missouri at the Foundry Art Centre’s inaugural show The Adventure Begins, a signature event commemorating the bicentennial of the Lewis and Clark expedition.
 Her painting, A Range of Lofty Mountains, won an Award of Merit.
 She exhibited in a solo show at the National Parks Conservation Association gallery in Seattle in 2008: North Cascades: Mountains of Change.
 Her work was included in Confluence: Artists of the North Cascades in 2009 at the Smith and Vallee Gallery in Edison, Washington.
 Her paintings were shown at the 2009 and 2010 Sitka Art Invitational in Portland, Oregon.
-She displayed her work at the Seattle Audubon Center at Seward Park in 2013 & 2014 and exhibited her work in solo shows at the Elisabeth C. Miller Library at the University of Washington's Center for Urban Horticuture in Seattle in 2011, 2012 and 2013 and is currently exhibiting in 2015.
+She displayed her work at the Seattle Audubon Center at Seward Park in 2013 & 2014 and exhibited her work in solo shows at the Elisabeth C. Miller Library at the University of Washington's Center for Urban Horticulture in Seattle in 2011, 2012, 2013 and 2015-2016.
 In 2014, she was interviewed in the book The North Cascades: Finding Beauty and Renewal in the Wild Nearby, by William Dietrich, (interviews by Christian Martin), published by Braided River, an imprint of the Mountaineers Books.
+She is at work on a new book for the Mountaineers' Skipstone Press, due out in September 2017.

 Education Molly recieved a B.A. in English literature from the University of Minnesota, and pursued graduate studies at the University of Chicago.
 She studied illustration at the School of Visual Concepts in Seattle.